b1ad3runn3r/drag-kernel-t975/README.md

 - [X] Custom I/O schedulers
 - [X] Performance and battery patches
 - [ ] Experimental NTFS R/W support
-- [X] VR I/O scheduler # won't be ported because it was last used on 3.xx kernel tree and only succesful in benchmarks
 - [ ] Support for T970